 In addition, each future non-employee director who joins the Board of Directors will also receive a one-time initial stock option to purchase 3,250 shares (decreased from 17,500 shares effective as of April 28, 2021) on the date of such director's appointment, which will vest in equal monthly installments over three years, subject to continued service through the applicable vesting dates and a one-time initial grant of 1,300 RSUs (newly added effective as of April 28, 2021), which will vest in 1/3 annual increments over the course of three years, subject to continued service through the applicable vesting dates.
 Ms. Wright was appointed to the Board on June 1, 2021.
 Accordingly, in addition to the aforementioned one-time initial grants, as a newly-appointed director she received pro-rata grants of an option to purchase 5,877 shares of common stock and 2,351 RSUs at the time of her appointment, reflecting the period of time until Vericel's next annual meeting.
 These equity grants were made under the terms of Vericel's then-existing equity compensation plans, as previously approved by the shareholders.
-Stock options issued to director's service with Vericel is terminated, or (c) a change-in-control to the extent provided in the stock option agreement.
+Stock options issued to directors shall terminate and may no longer be exercised after the first to occur of (a) the expiration date of the option, (b) 24 months after the date on which the director's service with Vericel is terminated, or (c) a change-in-control to the extent provided in the stock option agreement.
 Non-employee directors have the ability, under Vericel's Non-Employee Director Deferred Compensation Program, to elect to receive RSUs upon vesting or RSUs with a deferred settlement.
-A non-employee director must elect to defer the receipt of a RSU grant by December 31st of the year prior to the grant and during an open-trading window; provided, however, newly elected non-employee director's separation from service with Vericel, or (ii) a change-in-control, as defined in the 2019 Plan.
-Further, under the Non-Employee Director Deferred Compensation Program, upon the occurrence of such event, the amounts credited in the non-employee director's account shall be paid in shares of stock as soon as practicable, but in no event after the last day of the calendar year in
+A non-employee director must elect to defer the receipt of a RSU grant by December 31st of the year prior to the grant and during an open-trading window; provided, however, newly elected non-employee directors must make an election within thirty (30) days of joining the Board.
+RSUs with deferred settlement are subject to vesting but the shares are not issued until the earlier of (i) the non-employee director's separation from service with Vericel, or (ii) a change-in-control, as defined in the 2019 Plan.
+Further, under the Non-Employee Director Deferred Compensation Program, upon the occurrence of such event, the amounts credited in the non-employee director's account shall be paid in shares of stock as soon as practicable, but in no event after the last day of the calendar year in which the event occurs or two and one-half months after the event occurs, whichever comes later.